dvklopfenstein/timetracker/doc/mkdocs/source/usage_basic.md

 ```

 See the [advanced usage](usage_advanced.md#initializing-runs-git-add)
-for initialization options
-such as `--no-git-add`.
+more information about initialization and its options.

 ### Initializing adds the local project to the global config file